-How this entrepreneur almost lost it all, but rose again to build his second unicorn
+This entrepreneur almost lost it all, but rose up to build a Rs 700 crore turnover company

 Vol 13 | Issue 35